-Running the activity
+Running the activity:

 What to do with the results?

-Here is what I typically say when:
+Here is what can be said when:

 The safety is high: “It seems like many folks in the room are up for talking about many topics, therefore it is worth moving to the next activity, which should trigger valuable conversations.”